 Characterizing the role of granulomas in immunity to tuberculosis.

-Candidates with extensive prior experience in cell, molecular biology or related fields with at least a PhD and two years of experience are encouraged to apply.
+Candidates with extensive prior experience in cell, molecular biology or related fields with at least a bachelor’s degree are encouraged to apply.

 Basic microbiology skills.